espressif/esp-mdf/README.md

 Below are the main features of ESP-MDF:

-* Fast networking: combining Blufi networking and ESP-NOW chain networking
+* Fast mesh network configuration: combining Blufi networking and ESP-NOW chain networking to configure devices
 * Various control methods: app control, sensor control, linkage control, and remote control
 * Fast and stable upgrade: continuous transmission of breakpoints is adopted to improve the success rate of equipment upgrades in complex network environments
 * Low-power solutions: reduced system power consumption through a variety of low-power solutions